Censored Quantile Regression Neural Networks for Distribution-Free Survival Analysis: Analysis of CQRNN

 \subsubsection{Partial Maximisation}

-A second departure from the standard EM algorithm, is that algorithm \ref{alg_cqrnn_loss} performs only a partial maximisation of the likelihood, taking a single gradient step.
-This has been shown to provide similar guarantees, and is termed `generalised' EM \cite{EMradford}.
+A second departure from the standard EM algorithm, is that Algorithm \ref{alg_cqrnn_loss} performs only a partial maximisation of the likelihood, taking a single gradient step.
+This has been shown to provide similar guarantees, and is termed `generalised' EM \citep{EMradford}.

 One could consider an alternative version of the algorithm that is closer to the standard EM procedure, where the estimated quantiles of censored data points are fixed while the maximisation step of NN parameters is run to convergence over multiple training epochs, before the estimates are updated in the expectation step, and repeating.
 In our case this is less effective -- the maximisation requires running a forward pass through the NN, and obtaining estimated quantiles under current NN parameters once this is done is trivial, so we can access up-to-date estimates essentially for free.
+Appendix Figure \ref{fig_partial_full} empirically demonstrates that CQRNN's partial maximisation approach produces the fastest convergence.